Home About Basics Casts Theory Verification

 · Around 25 test cases have been derived.
 These test cases

-· Sensitivity analyses on input data that have not yet been
+· Sensitivity analyses to input data that has not yet been

 verified quantitatively.